scitix/InstantTensor/docs/loader-internals.md

 - Tensor data offsets in a file must be contiguous.
 - One tensor cannot exceed the device buffer; the frontend expands the buffer to at least the largest tensor.
 - The first tensor after a file start or ring wrap is 16-byte aligned, covering the maximum PyTorch element size.
-Contiguous layout plus the validated non-increasing element-size order then proves alignment of every later tensor in that region; Python still checks divisibility by `element_size()` as a runtime guard.
+Non-increasing element sizes preserve alignment without copies; other orders are accepted, with each unaligned tensor copied before dtype reinterpretation.
 - Chunks and tensors never cross files.
 - Full `W` chunks are adjacent on the device, preserving cross-chunk tensor continuity.
 - Disk chunks may overlap by a page tail.
 Device reservations do not overlap within one linear region; wraps deliberately reuse safe older regions.
-- A `copy=False` view is valid only until device-ring overwrite or loader close.
+- An aligned `copy=False` view is valid only until device-ring overwrite or loader close.
+An unaligned tensor is an independent fallback copy.

 ## 10. Current Implementation Notes

 1. `io_depth` sizes host windows, CUDA events, and ring queues, not only storage depth.
 2. On io_uring, `concurrency` controls SQEs per full chunk and world-chunk size, not a persistent user-space I/O thread pool.
-3. Device alignment currently relies on non-increasing tensor element sizes: after the first tensor is 16-byte aligned, divisibility propagates to every following tensor.
-The InstantTensor frontend explicitly validates this ordering and rejects other layouts before I/O; support for them is planned for a future release.
-Returned-address divisibility remains the runtime guard.
+3. Non-increasing tensor element sizes preserve zero-copy alignment after the first tensor is aligned to 16 bytes.
+Other orders may create unaligned addresses; the frontend clones those tensors as `int8` before dtype reinterpretation and retains the returned-address divisibility check as a final guard.

 ## 11. Acceptance Criteria